yannloosli/karmyc/docs/api/plugins.md

 Plugins can extend Karmyc in various ways:

-1. **Custom Area Types**: New area types that can be placed in the layout
+1. **Custom Area Types**: New area types that can be placed in the layout.
-2. **Custom Hooks**: Hooks for interacting with the plugin's functionality
+2. **Custom Hooks**: Hooks for interacting with the plugin's functionality.
-3. **Store Enhancements**: Additional state and reducers for the Redux store
+3. **Store Interactions**: Plugins can interact with existing Zustand stores (read state, call actions) or provide their own Zustand stores for managing plugin-specific state.
-4. **UI Components**: Reusable components that integrate with the core
+4. **UI Components**: Reusable components that integrate with the core.
+5. **Action Registry Integration**: Plugins can register handlers for specific actions via the `actionRegistry` or the `usePluginSystem` hook (see `docs/guides/plugins.md`).

 ## Creating Plugins